kohkimakimoto/altax/README.md

 ## Installation

-I recommend you to install it as a phar (PHP Archive) which compiled to single executable file.
+I recommend you to install Altax as a phar (PHP Archive) which compiled to single executable file.
-This is a most easy way to use Altax.
 Run the below command to get latest version of Altax.

 ```Shell